stitchdata/docs/_saas-integrations/darksky/v1/darksky-v1.md

 #      Setup Instructions    #
 # -------------------------- #

-requirements-list:
-  - item: "**Language**.
-The language will be a two-letter value.
-Example: 'en' for English, 'es' for Spanish, and 'ar' for Arabic."
-  - item: "**Location List**.
-The lattitude and longitude of the locations that weather data should be returned for."
-  - item: "**Secret Key**.
-The secret key grants Stitch access to the API.
-The key can be created on your Dark Sky API account home page at: https://darksky.net/dev/account"
-  - item: "**Units**.
-This is the measurement system that the weather data will be returned.
-Example: 'us' for Imperial Units, and 'si' for International System of Units."
+requirements-info: |

-requirements-info: "To find the list of available languages and units, visit the Dark Sky Forecast Request docs at https://darksky.net/dev/docs#forecast-request"
+  To find the list of available languages and units, please visit the [Dark Sky Forecast Request docs](https://darksky.net/dev/docs#forecast-request)

 setup-steps:
-  - title: "Get Secret Key"
+  - title: "Retrieve Your {{ integration.display_name }} Secret Key"
     anchor: "secret-key"
     content: |
-      1. Log into your Dark Sky API account.
+      1. Log into your {{ integration.display_name }} API account [here](https://darksky.net/dev/).
       2. On your account home page, your Secret Key is available at the top of the page.
 You will use this Secret Key to add your integration.
   - title: "add integration"
-    # content: |
+    content: |
-      # starting with 4., add instructions for additional fields in UI
+      4. In the **Language** field, enter the language code.
+Ex: 'en' for English, 'es' for Spanish, and 'fr' for French.
+For a full list of available language codes, check the `Request Parameters` section of the [Dark Sky API documentation](https://darksky.net/dev/docs#forecast-request)
+      5. In the **Location List** field, enter the latitude and longitude of the the locations to be returned for weather forecast information.
+The locations must be semi-colon deliniated.
+Ex: `<latitude>,<longitude>` is an accepted value for a single location, and `<latitude>,<longitude>;<latitude>,<longitude>; ... etc` is accepted for multiple locations.
+      6. In the **Secret Key** field, paste your {{ integration.display_name }} secret key that you retrieved in [Step 1](#secret-key).
+      7. In the **Units** field, enter the measurement system to be returned for weather forecast information.
+Ex: 'us' for Imperial Units, and 'si' for International System of Units.
+For a full list of available measurement systems, check the `Request Parameters` section of the [Dark Sky API documentation](https://darksky.net/dev/docs#forecast-request)
   - title: "historical sync"
   - title: "replication frequency"
-  - title: "track data"

 # -------------------------- #
 #     Integration Tables     #